Frequent Asked Questions - FAQ

 Yes, one application per child.
 Applications can only be processed once the Registration Fee has been paid.

-Grade level placement in the Play School is based on the cut-off date of November 1st.
+Grade level (Year) placement in the school is based on the cut-off date of September 1st.
 In the school, placement is determined by both the previous educational experience and age of the student.
 In some cases, a placement test may be given to accurately place a student.

 Yes, please contact us if you have any questions.
 We are happy to help you.
 Contact us here.